By: Tatum Stafford

 Named after the river which flows through it, the Avon Valley National Park is home to lush woodlands, white-water rapids and a money-can't-buy view of the sweeping Avon Valley plains.
 The park is steeped in local history, as it was a hide-out for notorious bushranger Moondyne Joe after his first escape from a Toodyay lockup in 1861.

-The park is also a key site for the epic Avon Descent; a two-day, 124 kilometre race from Northam to Bayswater usually held in July.
+The park is also a key site for the epic Avon Descent; a two-day, 124 kilometre race from Northam to Bayswater held in August.
 Spectators for the event are welcome, but if you’d rather hit the water and experience the rapids for yourself, canoeing and rafting tours of the river are available during winter and spring.

 For those who prefer staying on land, birdwatching and wildflower spotting are among the most popular activities within the park.
 There’s also a picturesque campground on Bald Hill, that offers some panoramic views and easy access to local 4WD tracks, hiking trails and the rivermouth.